Wimbledon order of play: Today's matches, full schedule and how to watch on TV

 On the eve of the 10th anniversary of his first title at the All England Club, Murray rolled back the years with a performance showcasing all his famous grit, skill and grass-court nous to lead 6-7 (3), 7-6 (2), 6-4.

-There were boos when it was announced the match would be halted with 20 minutes still to go until the cut-off point but Murray was probably not too disappointed after a hugely concerning moment at set point when the Scot screamed in pain and fell to the ground clutching his left groin.

-Mercifully he quickly got to his feet and clinched the set with a serve that drew a Tsitsipas error, and the hope must be he has not done anything that could jeopardise his chances.

-The pair will return to Centre Court to complete the second round match, with the time of their appearance yet to be assigned.
+The pair will return to Centre Court to complete the second round match, with the the resumption not taking place before 3pm.

+Meanwhile, one of Murray’s biggest fans had a day to remember as Mirra Andreeva shocked a former French Open winner.
+To read how the 16-year-old beat Barbora Krejcikova, read here.

 Friday’s order of play